Lester822/scryPy/README.md

 There are several ways to get Cards, with most resulting in a list of Cards that matches the search result.

 You can get a singular card object individually using any of these:
     `scrypy.get_card()` returns a card object with the EXACT given name
     `scrypy.random_card()` returns a card at random from all possible Magic cards

 You can get a list of cards based on a specific search using any of these:
     `scrypy.name_search(card_name)` | Search based on given card name
     `scrypy.oracle_search(oracle_text)` | Search based on given card text (oracle)
     `scrypy.color_search(colors, search_type)` | Search based on card color in WUBRG standard formatting.
+Search type defaults to EXACT match,  but can be "exact" "at least" "at most" "up to" and "more than" by inputting those as strings into search_type.
     `scrypy.type_search(card_type)` | Search based on given type
     `scrypy.set_search(set)` | Search based on given set
     `scrypy.advanced_search(arguments)` | Search using any scryfall syntax